raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 [jsm]: http://raganwald.com/2015/12/28/mixins-subclass-factories-and-method-advice.html "JavaScript Mixins, Subclass Factories, and Method Advice"

 The underlying assumption is that we are writing code for the framework, so the framework's author is not concerned with setting-up a many-to-many relationship between the framework's code and our code.
 For example, we cannot use [JavaScript mixins, subclass factories, or method advice][jsm] with the classes we write in Ember.
-We have to use the specific, proprietary metaprogramming facilities that Ember provides, or are provided in specific plugins written for Ember.
+We have to use the specific, proprietary meta-programming facilities that Ember provides, or are provided in specific plugins written for Ember.

 **Framework-oriented code tends to be more one-to-many than many-to-many, and thus tends to be less expressive**.